gabemiller/annoying-clippy/README.md

 ## Usage

-1. Click anywhere on a webpage to spawn Clippy at the clicked location.
+1. Click anywhere on a webpage (buttons, links).
-2. Each Clippy displays a randomized message and animation.
+2. Clippy displays a randomized message.
-3. Refresh the page or click more to create chaos.
+3. Refresh the page or click more to create funny moments.

 ---